ansh1113/ovla/README.md

 ## Our Solution

-O-VLA is a **universal middleware** that translates actions from ANY VLA to work on ANY robot—including robots the VLA has never seen.
+O-VLA is a **universal middleware** that translates actions from ANY VLA to work on ANY robot, including robots the VLA has never seen.

 ### Core Innovation: Semantic Primitive Learning